A Model of Spiritually Based Elections

 This lay council fosters the vibrancy of Bahá’í communities and strengthens their participation in the life of society.
 This is how the Baha’i Faith is organized without clergy.

 Baha’is come from virtually every ethnic, racial and tribal background, and the delegates reflect this diversity.
 They come from 171 geographic units across the United States.
 Each delegate was elected to represent their district in a “unit convention” held the previous October.

 Delegates may vote for any adult member of the American Baha’i community who possesses the necessary qualities of selfless devotion, a well-trained mind, recognized ability and mature experience.

 Delegates and those elected to serve on local and national Baha’i institutions offer this service as volunteers and are generally not compensated for this service.

 Most years, National Conventions are held in late April during the 12-day Festival of Riḍvan, which commemorates Baha’u’llah’s announcement in 1863 that He is God’s Messenger for this era.

-Every five years—and 2023 is one of them—the National Convention is held in late May due to the international convention at the Baha’i World Center in Haifa, Israel, where embers of more than 180 National Assemblies from around the world gather to elect the Universal House of Justice, the international governing body of the Bahá’í Faith.
+Every five years—and 2023 is one of them—the National Convention is held in late May due to the international convention at the Baha’i World Center in Haifa, Israel, where members of more than 180 National Assemblies from around the world gather to elect the Universal House of Justice, the international governing body of the Bahá’í Faith.